react-hook-form/react-hook-form/reports/api-extractor.md

 // @public (undocumented)
 export type WatchObserver<TFieldValues> = (value: UnpackNestedValue<DeepPartial<TFieldValues>>, info: {
-    name?: FieldPath<TFieldValues>;
+    name?: Branded.FieldPath<TFieldValues>;
     type?: EventType;
     value?: unknown;
 }) => void;

 // Warnings were encountered during analysis:
 //
-// src/types/form.ts:204:3 - (ae-forgotten-export) The symbol "Subscription" needs to be exported by the entry point index.d.ts
+// src/types/form.ts:206:3 - (ae-forgotten-export) The symbol "Subscription" needs to be exported by the entry point index.d.ts
 // src/types/path/branded.ts:27:3 - (ae-forgotten-export) The symbol "AccessPattern" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)